Print Press Operator Salary

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-For Print Press Operators, level of experience appears to be a somewhat less important part of the salary calculation — more experience does not correlate to noticeably higher pay.
-Salaries of relatively inexperienced workers fall in the neighborhood of $31K, but folks who have racked up five to 10 years see a notably higher median of $36K.
-Print Press Operators claiming one to two decades of experience make an estimated median of $41K.
-Veterans who have surpassed the 20-year mark may make only slightly more than those who are navigating the mid-career stage; the more senior group reports median earnings of around $45K.
+More years of relevant experience do not necessarily translate to higher paychecks.
+Salaries for the relatively untried average out to around $31K, but survey participants with five to 10 years of experience earn a significantly higher median of $37K.
+The average pay reported by folks with 10 to 20 years of experience is around $42K.
+Veterans who have surpassed the 20-year mark may make only slightly more than those who are navigating the mid-career stage; the more senior group reports median earnings of around $44K.